spotDL/spotify-downloader/README.md

   ex. `spotdl 'Sugaan Essenna.spotdlTrackingFile'`

-  _`.spotDlTrackingFiles` are automatically created when a download starts, and deleted on completion_
+  _`.spotdlTrackingFile`s are automatically created when a download starts and deleted on completion_

 <br/>